Wyoming (1928 film)

 Wyoming is a 1928 American silent Western film directed by W. S. Van Dyke and written by Ruth Cummings, Madeleine Ruthven and Ross B. Wills.
 The film stars Tim McCoy, Dorothy Sebastian, Charles Bell, William Fairbanks and Chief John Big Tree.
 The film was released on March 24, 1928, by Metro-Goldwyn-Mayer.

+Plot summary

+Two boys, one white and the other Native American, are raised together but become enemies in adulthood.